Planning and Design Technical Assistance Program

-Applicant's Guide - updated June 20, 2014 and wastewater facilities for future infrastructure project construction.
-Typically, awards are made to facilities with limited resources that need assistance in completing the planning and/or design phase of an infrastructure project. funding is provided to employ the services of an engineer or other consultant to complete these and awards are capped at $35,000 per project.
+Applicant's Guide - updated June 20, 2014 prepare water and wastewater facilities for future infrastructure project construction.
+Typically, awards are made to facilities with limited resources that need assistance in completing the planning and/or design phase of an infrastructure project. funding is provided to employ the services of an engineer or other consultant to complete and awards are capped at $35,000 per project.
 Funding cannot be used for project construction or purchase of materials and equipment.